View the full list of fields, first using long-form arguments:

 and distros

-actions and of the scyld-modimg
+actions and the scyld-modimg

 command that is